 What could be more powerful motivation than the pending threat to human survival?!
 For today’s un-in-formed leaders are undeniably steering planet Earth towards a catastrophic disaster that dwarfs the Titanic’s collision.
 Einstein wasn’t exaggerating when he observed, “We shall require a substantially new manner of thinking if mankind is to survive.”

-Decision-makers and leaders in every walk of life can make themselves whole by using the method outlined in The Positive Paradigm Handbook.
+Decision-makers and leaders in every walk of life can make themselves whole by using the method outlined in The Positive Paradigm Handbook — currently under revision.
 In addition, it gives a practical standard for assessing leadership potentials, training better leaders, and choosing which ones to follow.